 Policy Analysis in 750 words

-The posts in this new series summarise key texts in policy analysis.
-They present the most common advice about how to ‘do’ policy analysis (to identify a policy problem and possible solutions)
+(1) Summaries of key texts in policy analysis, which present the most common advice about how to ‘do’ policy analysis (identify a policy problem and possible solutions)

 This combination of ‘how to’ advice and ‘what actually happens’ research allows you to produce policy analyses and reflect on the political and pragmatic choices you need to make.

 - a competition to frame problems and identify the technical and political feasibility of solutions; in